-First, a set of basic accounts (elements 1-7, Figure 1.2) describing the important stocks and flows that constitute ‘natural capital’ and its uses.
+First, a set of basic accounts describing the important stocks and flows that constitute ‘natural capital’ and its uses.
 These accounts describe the quantity of the different ecosystems, measured in terms of, say, area (for habitats) or lengths (for rivers), the biomass or carbon stored within them and the use of these assets by different economic activity sectors.
 Also included in these basic set of tables are accounts that document the biodiversity status of the ecosystem units and its changes over time.

-Second, a set of accounts describing the condition of the ecological capital base (elements 9-19, Figure 1.2), which document the ‘health status’ of the ecosystem.
+Second, a set of accounts describing the condition of the ecosystem capital base , which document the ‘health status’ of the ecosystem.
 The approach builds on the approach of Rapport (2007a & 2007b) and others, who have suggested that it is possible to identify and document the symptoms of what they describe as the “Ecosystem Distress Syndrome” (EDS).
 Essentially EDS is a measure of the integrity of the ecosystem, which they argue can be implemented at any scale.

-Third, a set of accounts (elements 20-23, Figure 1.2) that document the output of ecosystem services, their uses and values.
+Third, a set of accounts that document the output of ecosystem services, their uses and values.

+Basic Accounts, Ecosystem Capital and Ecosystem Services tables are astablished by ecosystem types.
+They are mirrored with economic sector accounts reflecting corresponding natural resource use (in physical and in monetary units), emission of residual and pressure on ecosystems as well as protection and management expenditures actually paid by governments and companies.

-It is important to note several other features of the framework suggested in Figure 1.2.
+It is important to note several other features of the framework suggested in Figure 1.3.

-The avoid the problem of ‘double counting’ in making valuations, the framework distinguishes between ecosystem service that are directly used by people (represented in elements 20-23, Figure 1.2) and the supporting ecological functions, which are covered by the other accounting tables.
+To avoid the problem of ‘double counting’ in making valuations, the framework distinguishes between ecosystem service that are directly used by people and the supporting ecological functions, which are covered by the other accounting tables.

 The services used directly by people include both marketed and non-marketed services.
 It is assumed that the value of the former is reflected in their observed market price.
 For the final use non-market services it is suggested that these are initially measured in physical terms, and them assigned values using the most appropriate methods for calculating their shadow prices.

-As argued above, the most appropriate valuation of ecosystem functioning is the costs of their restoration and maintenance, which can be split between expenditure on environmental protection and maintenance and additional costs required for maintaining ecosystems at an appropriate level.
-These aspects are covered by the accounts in the lower part of Figure 1.2, which enable an estimate of the full cost of goods and services to be calculated via account 17 and the steps that lead up to its construction.
+As argued above, the most appropriate valuation of ecosystem functioning is the costs of their restoration and maintenance, which can be split between actual expenditure on environmental protection and maintenance (recorded in the environmental protection and management accounts by sectors and ecosystems) and the additional costs required for maintaining ecosystems at an appropriate level which have to be calculated in reference to the former and imputed as “consumption of ecosystem capital”.
+These aspects are covered by the accounts in the lower part of Figure 1.3, which show the steps that lead up to the calculation of mean standard unitary restoration costs which enable an estimate of the full cost of goods and services.